AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Results

-\ac{hsi} captures tissue reflectance spectra, which are affected by chromophores like haemoglobin and water within the tissue.
-Consequently, functional parameters such as oxygen saturation, perfusion, haemoglobin content, and water content can be approximated from \ac{hsi} data \autocite{holmer_hyperspectral_2018, kulcke_compact_2018}.

-According to the formulas in \autocite{holmer_hyperspectral_2018}, tissue oxygen saturation, perfusion index, haemoglobin index and water index were computed, and distributions for septic and non-septic patients, as well as survivors and non-survivors are shown in \autoref{fig:parameter_distributions}.
-In septic patients, oxygen saturation was significantly lower compared to non-septic patients ($p$ = \varPValueSepsisOxygen), while haemoglobin and water index were significantly higher ($p$ = \varPValueSepsisHaemoglobin and $p$ = \varPValueSepsisWater, respectively).
-The perfusion index did not show a significant difference ($p$ = \varPValueSepsisPerfusion).
-In non-survivors, perfusion index and oxygen saturation were significantly lower ($p$ = \varPValueSurvivalPerfusion and $p$ = \varPValueSurvivalOxygen, respectively) compared to survivors, and haemoglobin and water index were significantly higher ($p$ = \varPValueSurvivalHaemoglobin and $p$ = \varPValueSurvivalWater, respectively).
-More details on the statistical tests are available in \autoref{tab:statistical_testing}.
+Distributions of the functional tissue parameter indices oxygen saturation, perfusion index, haemoglobin index and water index for septic and non-septic patients, as well as survivors and non-survivors are shown in Figure~\ref{fig:parameter_distributions} for the measurement site palm.
+In septic patients, oxygen saturation was significantly lower compared to non-septic patients ($p$ = \varPValuePalmSepsisOxygen), while haemoglobin and water index were significantly higher ($p$ = \varPValuePalmSepsisHaemoglobin and $p$ = \varPValuePalmSepsisWater, respectively).
+The perfusion index did not show a significant difference ($p$ = \varPValuePalmSepsisPerfusion).
+In non-survivors, perfusion index and oxygen saturation were significantly lower ($p$ = \varPValuePalmSurvivalPerfusion and $p$ = \varPValuePalmSurvivalOxygen, respectively) compared to survivors, and haemoglobin and water index were significantly higher ($p$ = \varPValuePalmSurvivalHaemoglobin and $p$ = \varPValuePalmSurvivalWater, respectively).
+More details on the statistical tests are available in table~\ref{tab:statistical_testing}, and the tissue parameter index distributions for the measurement site finger are illustrated in figure~\ref{fig:tpi_finger}.